peter88213/yw2nw/docs/usage.md

 - If it's a yWriter project file with extension '.yw7', a new novelWriter project will be created in a directory named after the yWriter file.
 - Existing novel writer project directories will be renamed as a whole and get the extension '.bak'.
+If there is already such a directory, a new, numbered backup directory is created with the  extension '.bkxxxx'
-- It it's a novelWriter project file with extension '.nwx', a new yWriter 7 project will be created one directory level below.
+- If it's a novelWriter project named 'nwProject.nwx', a new yWriter 7 project will be created one directory level below.
-- Existing yWriter projects are overwritten on demand.
+- Existing yWriter projects are backed up with  the extension '.bak' before overwritten.

 #### optional arguments: